 Learn everything about Chateau Preuillac Medoc, with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, and information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Preuillac History, Overview

-The history of Chateau Preuillac begins in the early 1800’s.
-The vineyard was fully established by 1869.
+The history of Chateau Preuillac begins in the early 1800s.
+The vineyard was fully established by 1869 when it was owned by the Laloubie family before it was sold to Edmund Adde.
+It was under the ownership of the Adde family that the vineyard was revitalized.
 However, the modern era of Chateau Preuillac is actually quite recent.
 While the estate has been producing wine for more than 200 years, the chateau was only built in about 1975 by the Bouet family, who were the owners of the estate at the time.

 Even though the estate was renovated only 20 years earlier, Chateau Preuillac was again updated in the vineyards and winemaking facilities after the new owners took control of the Left Bank estate.